IQSS/Zelig/_sources/vignette.txt

 Reference
 ~~~~~~~~~

-The following models hare currently supported in Zelig 5:
+The following models are currently supported in Zelig 5:

 - Exponential Regression: ``zexp$new()``
 - Gamma Regression: ``zgamma()``